 - Via a whisky broker (or dealer)

-New casks are very rarely available via auction, but as these are purchased further down the chain (rather than being entered by a distillery) you can consider them similar to option 2 for this discussion.
+New casks are occasionally available via auction, but as these are purchased further down the chain (rather than being entered by a distillery) you can consider them similar to option 2 for this discussion.